New England Conservatory, Boston MA, Morningside Music Bridge Advisory Council

 A native of Los Angeles, LAURENCE LESSER was a top prizewinner in the 1966 Tchaikovsky Competition in Moscow and a participant in the historic Heifetz-Piatigorsky concerts and recordings.
 Mr. Lesser has appeared as a soloist with the Boston Symphony Orchestra, the London Philharmonic, the Los Angeles Philharmonic, the New Japan Philharmonic, the Tokyo Philharmonic and other major orchestras.
 His New York debut recital in 1969 was greeted as "triumphant" and “magical.”
 His Tchaikovsky Rococo Variations in Hamburg, Die Welt stated, “could not have been more thoroughly realized than is this staggering performance.”
+He is also on the Morningside Music Bridge Advisory Council.

 As a chamber musician he has participated at the Casals, Marlboro, Spoleto, Ravinia, Music@Menlo and Santa Fe festivals.
 He has also been a member of juries for numerous international competitions, including chairing the Tchaikovsky Competition in Moscow in 1994.